mwgabby-li/Mab/ReadMe.md

 ### Originality & Scope: 3/3
-* Mab has several experiments, including spaces in variable names, autogenerated AST and code versions, and other unique syntax constructs such as parameter lists where parentheses and commas are optional.
+* Mab has several experiments, including spaces in variable names, autogenerated AST and code versions, and other unique syntax constructs such as parameter lists where commas are optional.
 * Language is broken into different phases to allow localized changes, and is otherwise modular, with things like literals defined in a single place for customization.
 * The example program is reasonably complex and demonstrates the power of the language.